Lake Erie College of Osteopathic Medicine - Bradenton Campus - LECOM Bradenton

 Virtual Shadowing Options?
 Will accept EITHER virtual or in-person shadowing

 If the student is not provided an option by the college, we will accept all P/F grades.
-Otherwise, we cannot accept P/F for core science (Biology, Chemistry and Physics) pre-requisite courses.
-Student would need to provide documentation from school regarding P/F policies.
+Otherwise we cannot accept P/F for core science (biology, chemistry, and physics) pre-requisite courses.
+Student would be required to provide documentation from the school regarding P/F policies.
 All other courses can be accepted.

-LECOM’s Academic Index Score (AIS) is an alternative to the MCAT – In place of the MCAT applicants may use an AIS, a calculation based on the applicant’s overall GPA, from undergraduate and graduate school, and SAT / ACT scores from high school.
-Accordingly, LECOM recognizes diversity of backgrounds in applicants, while scores on standard tests do not solely relate to becoming a great physician.
+LECOM s Academic Index Score (AIS) is an alternative to the MCAT - In p ace of the MCAT applicants may use an AIS, a calculation based on the applicant's overall GPA, from undergraduate and graduate school, and AT/ACT scores from high school.
+Accordingly, LECOM recognizes diversity o backgrounds in applicants, while scores on standardized tests do not solely relate to becoming a great physician.
 Utilizing the AIS contributes to our ability to provide a holistic review of applicants.

 Application Information